Walterific/My-Portfolio/README.md

 ## Design

-This portfolio design is inspired by Manggigi, but it is entirely my own code written from scratch and built using Angular.
+This portfolio design is inspired by Manggigi https://giandenorte.com/, but it is entirely my own code written from scratch and built using Angular.